 EVA knocks it out of the park when it comes to amenities.
 It’s an area where the airline’s business-first class hybrid model shines through.
 Let’s start with the amenity kit, a collection assembled in a set of two leather pouches from Danish luxury brand Georg Jensen.

-EVA is famous for its Rimowa-branded amenity kits – it’s one of few airlines that still hand these out, and the only one to do so in business class.
-Unfortunately, the carrier switched it up earlier this year for flights, subbing in these Georg Jensen kits.
-The Rimowa kits are still available for long-haul business class passengers departing TPE.
+EVA is famous for its Rimowa amenity kits – it’s one of few airlines that still hand these out, and the only one to do so in business class.
+Unfortunately, the carrier switched it up in 2018 for flights, subbing in these Georg Jensen kits.
+The Rimowa kits may still be available for long-haul business class passengers departing Taipei.
+EVA has also offered Salvatore Ferragamo amenity kits.

 But the contents of this kit were still stellar.
 There’s an eye mask, pair of socks, toothbrush with toothpaste, ear plugs, a microfiber cloth for device screens and a comb.